How I Would Learn How to Code If I Had To Start All Over Again

 Alright, let's buckle up everyone.
 I watched dozens of YouTubers talking about how they would "learn programming again" if they had to start over.

-I decided to review them, get the best parts, what I think works, and removing what I think is BS, and then add my own twist on it.
+I decided to review them, get the best parts, what I think works, and remove what I think is BS, and then add my twist on it.

 First things first, if I was going to learn how to code again, I'd need a damn good reason to do so.